 - b.
-McDonnell Douglas Burden-Shifting Method: In the majority of cases, the plaintiff lacks direct evidence of discrimination and must prove discriminatory intent indirectly by inference.
+McDonnell Douglas Burden-Shifting Method: In most cases, the plaintiff lacks direct evidence of discrimination and must prove discriminatory intent indirectly by inference.
 The Supreme Court has created a structure for analyzing these cases, commonly known as the McDonnell Douglas burden-shifting formula, which it first articulated in McDonnell Douglas Corp. v.
-Green, 411 U.S. 792 (1973), and later refined in Tex.
-Dep't of Cmtv Affairs v.
+Green, 411 U.S. 792 (1973), and later refined in Tex.Dep't of Cmty Affairs v.
 Burdine, 450 U.S. 248 (1981), and St. Mary's Honor Ctr. v.
 Hicks, 509 U.S. 502 (1993).
 The analysis is as follows: (1) the plaintiff must establish a prima facie case of discrimination; (2) the employer must then articulate, through admissible evidence, a legitimate, nondiscriminatory reason for its actions; and (3) in order to prevail, the plaintiff must prove that the employer's stated reason is a pretext to hide discrimination.
 McDonnell Douglas, 411 U. S. at 802-04; Burdine, 450 U.S. at 252-56.
 It is not necessary that the alleged discriminator's race (or other protected status) be different from that of the victim.
-Haywood v.
+Oncale v.
+Sundowner Offshore Services., 523 U.S. 75 (1998); Haywood v.
 Lucent Technologies, Inc., 323 F.3d 524 (7th Cir.
-2003). - vary from context to context.
+2003). - (1) Prima facie case: The elements of the prima facie case vary depending on the type of discrimination.
 In a discriminatory hiring case, they are: (i) the plaintiff is a member of a protected class; (ii) the plaintiff applied and was qualified for the job; (iii) the application was rejected; and (iv) the position remained open after the rejection.
 Hicks, 509 U.S. at 505-507.
 In a termination case, the second element is whether the plaintiff was performing up to the employer's "legitimate expectations" and the fourth element is whether similarly situated employees (not in plaintiff's protected group) were treated better.
 Contreras v.
 Suncast Corp., 237 F.3d 756 (7th Cir.
 2001).
+The Seventh Circuit recently suggested that the plaintiff in a termination case need not show, for prima facie case purposes, a similarly situated comparator, but rather must show only that the employer sought someone else to do plaintiff's work after the termination.
+Pantoja v.
+American NTN Bearing, 495 F.3d 840, 846 (7th Cir.
+2007).